Itumbi charged over Ruto fake 'assassination' letter

 He appeared before Senior Principal Magistrate Kennedy Cheruiyot on Monday and was also charged with reprogramming a mobile phone.

-The prosecution did not oppose his release on bail, but asked for stringet bond terms.
+The prosecution did not oppose his release on bail, but asked for stringent bond terms.

 The prosecution also asked the court to bar Itumbi from publishing anything on social media related to this case.